AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Methodology

-{\bf Multi-layer perceptron (MLP)} is used to project the feature of each joint with the fully connected layer (FC).
-The Gelu ~\cite{gelu} is used as an activation function between FCs.
+{\bf Multi-layer perceptron (MLP)} is applied to project the feature of each joint with the fully connected layers (FCs).
+The Gelu is used as an activation function between FCs.
 The MLP can be expressed as follows:

 The overall process can be formulated as follows: